Zimbra-Community/zimbra-foss-2fa/README.md

         docker run --init -p 5000:80 -p 1389:1389 --name privacyidea --restart=always -v privacyidea_data:/etc/privacyidea -v privacyidea_log:/var/log/privacyidea -v privacyidea_mariadb:/var/lib/mysql -v /opt/privacyIdeaLDAPProxy:/opt/privacyIdeaLDAPProxy -d zetalliance/privacy-idea:latest

    You should be able to connect to PrivacyIDEA at http://yourzimbra:5000/ it can take a couple of minutes for it to start.
 Default username: admin/test (you change it!!), if you can't connect, perhaps you have a firewall?
 In case you do not want to open your firewall and you work on a remote server, you can tunnel it over ssh like so `ssh -L 5000:localhost:5000 root@yourzimbraserver.com` then you can access using http://localhost:5000 from your computer.
+Do not create the Initial Realm if PrivacyIDEA asks you!

 6. Configure PrivacyIDEA

+   Do not create the Initial Realm if PrivacyIDEA asks you!
 On your Zimbra server find out on what IP ldap listens `netstat -tulpn | grep 389` and configure PrivacyIDEA as in the screenshots.
 To find out your LDAP settings (run as zimbra user):

        source ~/bin/zmshutil
        zmsetvars